moolenbeek/sveltekit-auth/README.md

 cd sveltekit-auth
 ```

-If you would like to remove existing `.git` repo and re-initialize locally:
+If you would like to remove existing `.git` repository and re-initialize Git locally:

 ```bash
 rm -rf .git